Berikai/bitwig-theme-editor/README.md

 First, run the app with `export-window` and `export-arranger` commands to create theme files due to your **bitwig.jar** file.
 These files are in JSON format.
 Then, edit the color values in theme files to your liking.
 After that, run the app with `update-window` and `update-arranger` commands.
 Voilà!
 You have themed your Bitwig!

-- Greyscale values can not be changed to any RGB values (e.g. #696969, has 3 repeating sections made of 69, so can only be changed to something like #7a7a7a, until it is implemented)
+- Using RGBA values for RGB values are not supported, since it may cause glitching in Bitwig UI.

 ## TODO

-- Add support for GREYSCALE to RGB conversion in bytecode manipulation step (in ThemeClass)
 - Tidy up the code since it is a mess
 - Create a basic Swing UI interface (Next step for this is visual themeing)